mrsalmon1976/safish.com/_posts/2024/2024-03-17-vs-azure-container-aks.markdown

 published: true
 ---

 This is a guide for creating a new web application in Visual Studio running as a container in a Kubernetes cluster on Azure.
+Note that I have created a [similar guide for VSCode here](/2024-03-17-vscode-azure-container-aks/).

 Before starting, this assumes you have
 - Visual Studio installed, with a working knowledge of creating web applications